apache/ignite/modules/jms11/README.txt

-Apache Ignite JMS 1.1 Module
+GridGain JMS 1.1 Module
 ----------------------------

-Apache Ignite JMS 1.1 module provides a streamer to consume JMS queue and topic messages into Apache Ignite caches.
+GridGain JMS 1.1 module provides a streamer to consume JMS queue and topic messages into GridGain caches.

-Importing Apache Ignite JMS 1.1 Module In Maven Project
+Importing GridGain JMS 1.1 Module In Maven Project
 --------------------------------------------------------

-If you are using Maven to manage dependencies of your project, you can add the JMS 1.1 module dependency like this (replace '${ignite.version}' with actual Ignite version you are interested in):
+If you are using Maven to manage dependencies of your project, you can add the JMS 1.1 module dependency like this (replace '${ignite.version}' with actual GridGain version you are interested in):

 <project xmlns="http://maven.apache.org/POM/4.0.0"